linode/docs/docs/uptime/monitoring/monitor-remote-hosts-with-icinga.md

 ## That’s all!

-You have successfully configured Icinga2 as a master node and added a CentOS 7 client node to be remotely checked via Icinga2 agent-based monitoring system and another remote host to be actively monitored via external services command checks.
+You have successfully configured Icinga 2 as a master node and added a CentOS 7 client node to be remotely checked via Icinga 2 agent-based monitoring system and another remote host to be actively monitored via external services command checks.

-For other Icinga2 configurations, installation, and monitoring mechanisms, visit the [official Icinga2 documentation](https://www.icinga.com/docs/icinga2/latest/doc/01-about/).
+For other Icinga 2 configurations, installation, and monitoring mechanisms, visit the [official Icinga 2 documentation](https://www.icinga.com/docs/icinga2/latest/doc/01-about/).